Skip to main content

 Torre Campanario

-Climb the bell tower for panoramic views.
-Guided groups depart every 30 minutes.
-The €4 supplement is worth it for the rooftop perspective.
+Climb the bell tower before leaving the complex.
+Guided groups depart every 30 minutes from the Patio de los Naranjos.
+The €4 supplement is worth it for the view over the Judería.
 30 min

 3